vumaasha/Atlas/README.md

 2. Path 2
     1. [Build your own Taxonomy and Custom Dataset](https://github.com/vumaasha/Atlas/blob/master/dataset/README.md)

-        * For your own taxonomy, outside of the 50 categories we have collected, you can use our existing crawlers to modify and include specific categories.
+        * You can use our crawlers and

         * Alternatively, you can use your own image corpus from other sources and run the model.